hljmssjg/hljmssjg.github.io/index.md

 I participated in an exchange program during my fourth undergraduate year at Shenzhen University and earned dual Bachelor's degrees: one in Physics from Umeå University and another in Electronic Science and Technology from Shenzhen University.
-In addition, I have held previous positions at Great Wall and LimX Dynamics.
+In addition, I have held previous positions at Great Wall, LimX Dynamics and Hive Box.

 I am interested in object-centric robotic manipulation.
 My current research interests include 6D object rearrangement, object grasping, and related tasks.